5.0

 In summary

 Your PI policy is worthless if the claim comes in the day after your annual PI policy expires.
 Remember, if you’re going to do more contracts in the future, keep insurance in place continuously.
-Alternatively, if there are no other contracts on the horizon, purchase “run off cover”.
+Alternatively, if there are no other contracts on the horizon, purchase “run off cover” is vital.

 If you’re a contractor, consultant or freelance professional looking for professional indemnity insurance, visit our free online quoting tool.
 Get a free, instant, no-obligation Professional Indemnity insurance online quote in minutes.